-STATEMENT BY THE EUROPEAN UNION TO THE COMMITTEE ON TECHNICAL BARRIERS TO TRADE 14 AND 15 NOVEMBER 2018
+STATEMENT BY THE EUROPEAN UNION TO THE COMMITTEE ON TECHNICAL BARRIERS TO TRADE 6 AND 7 MARCH 2019

-The following communication, dated 18 December 2018, is being circulated at the request of the delegation of the European Union.
+The following communication, dated 5 April 2019, is being circulated at the request of the delegation of the European Union.

-1. The EU would like to reiterate its concern with regard to the entry into force of the Cybersecurity Law on 1 June 2017.
+1. The EU would like to reiterate its concerns with regard to the entry into force of the Cybersecurity Law on 1 June 2017.

 2. The scope of the requirements is unclear, as key terms have not been specified in sufficient detail.
-Concepts such as "critical information infrastructure" and "secure and trustworthy products" are not sufficienty clarified, which leads to unclarity as to which sectors are impacted by the measures.
+Concepts such as "critical information infrastructure" and "secure and trustworthy products" are not sufficiently clarified.